reza1962/hadoop/kafka/README.md

-A sample based on Spring-Integration, Avro and Kafka
+A sample App. based on Spring-Integration, Avro and Kafka

 Contains a message producer and message consumer